EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 #### DigitalInput.gpio
 The raw gpiozero.button object.
 Do not override any of the callbacks if you want to use kaithem's native messagebus/tagpoint based API.

+### kaithem.GPIO.DigitalOutput(pin, mock=False, comment=False,*, active_high=True, initial_value=0, frequency=100, pin_factory=None)

+Wrapper for PWMLED or LED if a non-PWM pin is selected.

+Sets a digital output to follow the state of a tag point at  /system/gpio/PIN.
+In PWM mode, the range is 0-1.

+#### DigitalOutput.tag
+The tag point

+#### DigitalOutput.tag.value
+The PWM or digital value.
+Writing this sets the default value, which may be overridden by another claim.

+#### DigitalOutput.on()
+Turn on by setting the tag's default value to 1.
+May be overriden by higher claims.

+#### DigitalOutput.off()
+Turn off by setting the tag's default value to 0.
+May be overriden by higher claims.

 ### kaithem.resource